julelang/jule/SECURITY.md

 Make sure the issue you are reporting is not publicly listed.
 If you see it publicly on the [Jule Issue Tracker](https://github.com/julelang/jule/issues), this issue is known already.

-You can see all past security code names and other information in the project [security](https://github.com/orgs/julelang/projects/4).
+You can see all past security codenames and other information in the project [security](https://github.com/orgs/julelang/projects/4).
 You can check all the current/past vulnerabilities on the links above.\
 A public issue is shown as a direct issue, but if there's a non-public issue, you will probably see the codename only.